dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 Let’s think through one potential solution.

 # Reimagining LinkedIn

-A reimagined Linked should flow from 3 premises:
-1. Users’ experience comes first.
-2. Learning in streams.
-3. All interconnected with content.

 Here’s a basic tenet of human psychology that’s worth considering.
 People want to feel useful.
 They want to feel recognized for what they do.